 What we've done as a substitute is much less rigorous, but has still led to major changes in what we do.
 Since May 2012, I've asked roughly 40 alumni of past bootcamps what practices they've actually adopted from those we've taught.
 Here's what I've learned:

 I had hoped to put some statistical meat on these anecdotal bones by now, but there have been several hiccups along the way.
 As sooon as we get institutional approval, though, I want to contact several hundred people and ask them which of the things we taught them have become part of their daily routine and what else they've learned on their own that we, or someone, should have taught them.

 What I really want to do, though, is persuade scientists to practice what they preach.
 We complain loud and long about idiots who think that paying attention to evidence is nothing more than a matter of personal taste when it comes to climate change, evolution, and other facts; we have no right to act the same way when it comes to education.
 If we're going to ask our students to do their best when they come into our classrooms, we have an obligation to do our best as well.

-Originally posted 2013-10-14 by Greg Wilson in Teaching, Lectures.comments powered by Disqus
+Originally posted 2013-10-14 by Greg Wilson in Teaching, Content.comments powered by Disqus